Core utilities

 constexpr explicit UniformReal(T range) noexcept;

-constexpr explicit UniformReal(T min, T max) noexcept;
+constexpr explicit UniformReal(T a, T b) noexcept;

 template <std::uniform_random_bit_generator RNG>